 4. Open any File from an Open Dialog

 As discussed in a recent article on The Mac Security Blog about using the Open and Save dialogs, you can open any file from an app’s Open dialog (if that app supports the file type).
 Just press Command-O in your app, navigate to the file, select it, and click Open or press Return.

 5. Re-Open a File from the Open Recent Menu

 If you’ve worked on a file in a specific app, you can re-open it from that app’s Open Recent menu.
 Choose File > Open Recent, then select the file.
 Note that this menu only stores a limited number of files.
 You can adjust this number in System Preferences > General, by selecting the Recent Items menu at the bottom of the pane and choosing a number from none to 50 for Recent documents, applications, and servers.

 6. Open Files from a Dock Icon

 7. Open Files from the Recent Items Menu

 If you choose the Apple menu, then Recent Items, you’ll see a list of recent apps, documents, and servers.
 Select a file from the Documents section, and it opens in its assigned app.
-You can control how many items display in this menu in the General preferences.
+As above, you can control how many items display in this menu in the General preferences.
 The difference between this and the Open Recent menu in apps is that this menu shows recently opened files from all apps, whereas each app also has its own Open Recent menu that only shows its own files.